datalad-handbook/book/docs/usecases/provenance_tracking.rst

 ^^^^^^^^^^^^^^^^^^^^

 Rob starts his art project as a DataLad dataset.
-When downloading the images he wants to use for his project, he tracks where they come from, and when he changes or creates output, he tracks how, when, why and by whom using standard DataLad commands.
+When downloading the images he wants to use for his project, he tracks where they come from.
+And when he changes or creates output, he tracks how, when and why and this was done using standard DataLad commands.
-This will make it easy for him to find out what has been done, and how it has been done, a long time after he finished the project, without any note taking.
+This will make it easy for him to find out or remember what he has done in his project, and how it has been done, a long time after he finished the project, without any note taking.

 Step-by-Step
 ^^^^^^^^^^^^